zzzprojects/Eval-SQL.NET/docs2/pages/getting-started/regular-expressions.md

 ## Definition

-Use Regex flexibility to overcome "LIKE" and "PATHINDEX" limitations.
+Use Regex flexibility to overcome "LIKE" and "PATINDEX" limitations.
 All Regex methods are also available such as;

  - IsMatch
  - Match